AWS S3 Encryption

 Source: Oreilly

-Server-Side Encryption with AWS KMS-Managed Keys (SSE-KMS)
+Server-Side Encryption with AWS KMS Keys (SSE-KMS)

 • KMS is a service that combines secure, highly available hardware and software to provide a key management system scaled for the cloud.